fkarg/fkarg.github.io/_posts/2020-10-27-idea-makers.md

 Peter Galison.

-I bought this book after visiting the [Museum of Mathematics](museum) in New York a few years ago.
+I bought this book after visiting the [Museum of Mathematics][museum] in New York a few years ago.
 It has been some time since I started or finished reading it, but I still wanted to write a few sentences about it.